embeddedcc/bcs-docs/docs/utilities.md

 # Online Utilities

 ## Recipes
+The Recipes utility allows you to manually configure recipe variables such as strike water temperature on your BCS.
+This functionality allows you to modify processes to fit each individual beer that you brew.

 ## Backup/Restore
 The Backup/Restore utility allows you to save your settings and/or your processes to a local drive on your computer.